-Dark Psychological Thriller Available in Trade Paperback and Ebook
+Horrific Psychological Thriller Available Now in Trade Paperback and Ebook

 “Lee Allen Howard’s The Bedwetter is an inventive psychological horror novel with a voice that’s as stylish as it is dark.” —Dustin LaValley, author of The Deceived